Park Ji-hoon: Endorsements and promotions

 In April 2018, Park was appointed for his first ever solo endorsement deal as a model for April Skin.
 He would endorse their Milk Booster Fast Shampoo as well as a collection of hair-dyes.
 A special event was held where customers would receive an exclusive bromide when purchasing April Skin hair products over 15,000 won.

-Park along with fellow Wanna One member Ong Seong-wu was selected as a model for CLAVIS and their line of sports bracelets on April 20, 2018.
+Park along with fellow Wanna One member Ong Seong-wu was selected as a model for CLAVIS and their line of sports bracelets on April 20.

 In March 2019, the seaweed snack brand Masita revealed Park as the new ambassador for their new "0% MSG" recipe that came in five different flavors.

-The same month, March 2019, Park and fellow former Wanna One member Bae Jin-young were selected as the new advertising models for youth make-up brand, I'M MEME.

-In May 2019, it was announced that Park had been selected as the new exclusive model for pizza specialty brand, Pizza E-Tang.
+The same month, Park and fellow former Wanna One member Bae Jin-young were selected as the new advertising models for youth make-up brand, I'M MEME.
+In May, it was announced that Park had been selected as the new exclusive model for pizza specialty brand, Pizza E-Tang.
 He would promote their new pizza flavor, Shinsegae Pizza 2.
 He would also film his first solo commercial.
 The promotion was a success with the pizza consistently selling out.

-On May 3, 2019, Yuyu Nature selected Park as an exclusive model for their flagship health supplement, Formoline L112.
+On May 3, Yuyu Nature selected Park as an exclusive model for their flagship health supplement, Formoline L112.

-Park was selected as the advertisement model for Oppa-dak Chicken in June 2019.
-Oppa-dak Chicken is a chicken franchise under the E-Tang company.

 In June 2020, Park had his first apparel collaboration with contemporary fashion brand [LE] MOHO.
 The collection was named "[LA] POMME de Universe" in which Park participated in the design.
 To emphasize Park's mysteriousness, the collection's image was of infinity in the universe and also featured a green apple to reflect the refreshing image of a young man in his twenties.
 A portion of the sales of this project was donated to charities and organizations participating in the fight against COVID-19.

-In October 2020, Park collaborated with Tous on the 'Toss Love Me' perfume that was made to commemorate the 100th anniversary of the brand's founding.
+In October, Park collaborated with Tous on the 'Toss Love Me' perfume that was made to commemorate the 100th anniversary of the brand's founding.
 'Toss Love Me' became a bestseller and sold out at the Olive Young Myeong-dong Store where it was carried domestically.

 On August 18, 2021, it was announced that Park had been selected as an exclusive model for the Korean skincare and cosmetics brand, It's Skin.
 He would model for them both domestically and overseas in Japan and Southeast Asia.